ryepez/PitchPerfect/readme.md

 ## Pitch Perfect app

-The app let you record your voice and play it back with different effects such as snail or rabbit.
+The app let you record your voice and play it back with different effects such as snail or rabbit!

 ## Installation